40081168LJ/sem/use-cases/use-case_1.md

 Primary Task

 ## Preconditions
-We know the area required for the report i.e. the world/a continent. <br>
+We know the area required for the report i.e. the world/a continent/a region. <br>
 The database contains the current country data i.e. code, name, continent, region, population, capital.

 ## Success End Condition